Objective

 NZBGet is a binary downloader, which downloads files from Usenet based on information given in nzb-files.

-To put that in context: the Usenet is the predecessor of the World Wide Web (the HTTP-based stuff, you know that one) and can be imagined as a big forum; people can write and respond to posts, using usenet reader applications.
-The posts can contain binary data as well, for example images.
-While its relatively old and has peaked a long time ago, it‘s still in use, especially in the Warez scene.
+To provide context: Usenet is the predecessor of the World Wide Web (the HTTP-based version you’re familiar with) and can be thought of as a large forum where people can write and respond to posts using Usenet reader applications.
+These posts can also include binary data, such as images.
+Although it is relatively old and reached its peak usage a long time ago, it is still in use, particularly within the Warez scene.

-nzbget is a newsreader, as in: it accesses usenet posts, and a binary downloader, as in: it downloads the attachments of specified posts.
-You see how this fits into the Warez scene?
+NZBGet functions as a newsreader, accessing Usenet posts, and as a binary downloader, downloading attachments from specified posts.
+It’s easy to see how this fits into the Warez scene.

-The software is not maintained anymore and received its last update on 1st of October, 2021; the repository itself is in archived state since 18th of November, 2022.
-However, it’s still widely used: I was able to find over 1500 publicly available instances on the internet, while countless additional instances are running behind a firewall or inside a private network.
+The software is no longer maintained and received its last update on October 1, 2021.
+The repository has been in an archived state since November 18, 2022.
+However, it remains widely used: I found over 1500 publicly accessible instances on the internet, with countless more operating behind firewalls or within private networks.

 Timeline